 Network security is helped with a CMTS, as they are capable of some basic filtering for protecting against attacks and unauthorized users.
 It is one of the reasons that it’s essential to perform updates and maintenance on devices like your CMTS, which prevent the decay of the systems that keep bugs and security threats at bay.

 Having a reliable and working server is an integral part of having a secure, robust and profitable business.
 It allows you to manage network resources and stay consistent as a company.
 Technically, any capable computer, device or program can be a server, as long as it is a dedicated central repository that helps provide resources, such as the access to hardware, disc space or other necessary files and information, to any other computer on that network.

 While any computer could work as your server, the functions that the server performs are going to differ from those of other workstations within the system.
 Most dedicated servers have unique features and configurations to boost their performance.
 A server might also be connected to separate power supplies, networks and even other servers.
-Because of any added high-performance RAM, faster processor, several high-capacity hard drives and the critical tasks the server performs, typical network maintenance on these computers tends to be much more intensive than that of your average workstation.
+Because of any added high-performance RAM, faster processor, several high-capacity hard drives and the critical tasks the server performs, server maintenance on these computers tends to be much more intensive than that of your average workstation.

 A switch receives incoming data and redirects it to the destination on the local area network.
 Essentially, a switch creates an electronic tunnel between a source and its destination where no other traffic can enter.
 Because of this, there can be communication with no collisions.
 However, if something goes wrong with the switches, your communication will likely be disrupted.
 Your network needs to be able to share information, and the proper maintenance can help you ensure that such connections remain strong.